em/gcanvas/readme.md

 * `context.coolant` Can be true, false, "mist" (M07) or "flood" (M08).
 True defaults to "flood".

-* `context.strokeAlign` Can be 'inset', 'outset', or 'center' (default).
+* `context.align` Can be 'inner', 'outer', or 'center' (default).
 Non-center alignment closes the path.

 ### Unit conversion
 GCanvas doesn't have any built-in understanding of units,